Academics for Black Survival and Wellness

 University of Florida Gender, Sexualities, and Women's Studies Masters Student

-Maria Saldana is a rising first year graduate student in the Center for Gender, Sexualities, and Women's Studies Research at the University of Florida.
+Maria Saldana is a rising second year graduate student in the Center for Gender, Sexualities, and Women's Studies Research at the University of Florida.
 Her research interests include how marginalized folks move towards healing, activism, and liberation.
 Her heart continues to be in Iquitos, Peru where her family resides.

 Maddie Crowley (She/her)